Top of page logo

 Danao Adventure Park panorama

-About 2 hours drive from Panglao (a little further than the chocolate hills).
-There’s a couple of pretty epic ziplines you can do on your own or as a pair…but the main attraction is actually “The Plunge”.
+About 2 hours drive from Panglao lies Danao Adventure Park.
+There’s a couple of pretty epic ziplines you can do on your own or as a pair…but the main attraction is “The Plunge”.

 The Plunge involves being attached to a giant bungee-swing and sent plummeting down some seventy-five feet over an epic jungle canyon which you then swing back and forth over for a minute or so before being hoisted back up.

 This is something of a right-of-passage for many locals – who once doing it vow never to do so again!
-You can see me partaking in “The Plunge” at the 35 second mark in the Bohol diving movie further up in this article.
+You can see me partaking in “The Plunge” at the 35 second mark in my Bohol Movie.
 I really enjoyed this experience – it actually really wasn’t that scary!
+Although it did leave me with somewhat aching balls from the harness…

 Danao Adventure Park panorama